Constant personalisation yesterday, today and tomorrow.

 The great unwashed ~ and information

 But for me ‘the great unwashed’ and the proverbial ‘dark and stormy night’ may well be referring to the rubbish tip that is the internet.
-Wander in there too long, and you will indeed have a dirty mind and body :-)
+Wander in there too long, and you will indeed have a dirty mind and body 🙂

-Seriously thought, this is exactly why teachers need to take such a considered approach as to how to integrate technology tools and digital resources into their learning and teaching environments.
+Seriously though, this is exactly why teachers need to take such a considered approach as to how to integrate technology tools and digital resources into their learning and teaching environments.
 It’s also why such initiatives as Wikipedia have served to teach us how to share and participate in the curation of information.
 Wikipedia has come of age just when we need it to.

 That makes perfect sense.
 Through user-generated efforts, Wikipedia is comprehensive, current, and far and away the most trustworthy Web resource of its kind.
 It is not the bottom layer of authority, nor the top, but in fact the highest layer without formal vetting.
 In this unique role, it therefore serves as an ideal bridge between the validated and unvalidated Web.